 Testing Different Formats

 Like with all marketing strategies, carrying out testing is always recommended in order to analyse the results of each campaign, inform future decision making and further optimise future campaigns.
 Testing different types of direct mail such as a postcard versus a folded self-mailer, or a catalogue versus a letter is a good way to see which format best suits an audience.
+In fact, running a full A/B testing campaign can be one of the most effective techniques that drive ROI, allowing you to fine-tune your variables for maximum response.

 Direct Mail with DMS